Install and use Mullvad app on Windows

 - A green GPS dot will mark on the map where you're connected.

-While you're connected to Mullvad, your browser could still be leaking information and therefore jeopardizing your privacy.
-Use our Am I Mullvad online tool to get a quick overview of your connection status.
+Check your connection status to see if your browser is leaking information and therefore jeopardizing your privacy.
+Use our Am I Mullvad online tool to get a quick overview of your connection statusThis can occur even while connected to Mullvad.

 To choose a different server, click on the Switch location button.